 How to attract the brands & businesses you want to work with.
 Click.

 Other Nuggets of Wisdom you will appreciate:

 Be prepared to self-edit and constantly update your goals and dreams.
-I recently saw a BMW commercial with the tagline” Sometimes you have to unfollow your old dreams to make room for the new ones”.
-That is such a powerful message to me and really resonated with my spirit.
-Things I look back on and say ‘oh man I really wanted to do that’ have changed throughout the years as I’ve come to discover my true business self.
+I recently saw a BMW commercial with the tagline ‘Sometimes you have to unfollow your old dreams to make room for the new ones’.
+That powerful message really resonated with my spirit.
+Things I look back on and say “oh man I really wanted to do that” have changed throughout the years as I’ve come to discover my true business self.
 I once wanted to start a Miami foodie tour after a press trip to Peru where we literally hopped from vendor to vendor trying local treats.
 As much as I’d still love to see that realized, my time at the moment doesn’t allow for such a project.

-SO VERY NECESSARY- Take a vacation.
+Next, SO VERY NECESSARY- Take a vacation.
 Mid-year (if possible) is a great time to reset for a much needed mental escape from your daily grind.
 For me, a travel refresh is a necessary if not mandatory part of my existence.
 I don’t hesitate when I see a good deal to get away for a few.
-Travel keeps my ideas fresh; I get to see perspectives and other worldly points of view not to mention meet interesting people who I often end up collaborating with.
+Travel keeps my ideas fresh; I get to see perspectives and other worldly points of view, not to mention meet interesting people who I often end up collaborating with.
 I also notice a lift in my energy and spirit when I travel which I directly inject into my work.
 So let that inner wanderlust fly and travel baby, travel!